DAFT-8/debpakir/README.md

-# Pardus Package Installer
+# DEBian PacKage InstalleR

-Pardus Package Installer is a application for install, uninstall or view deb packages.
+debpakir is a application for install, uninstall or view deb packages.

 It is currently a work in progress.
-Maintenance is done by <a href="https://www.pardus.org.tr/">Pardus</a> team.
+Maintenance is done by <a href="https://www.github.com/DAFT-8/">DAFT-8</a> team.

 ## Dependencies: